menpo/menpo.github.io/src/homepage.md

 ## Packages

-The Menpo project is a consists of a family of packages (primarily Python), each designed to solve one problem well:
+The Menpo Project consists of a family of packages (primarily Python), each designed to solve one problem well:

 <div>
 <p style="float: left; padding-right: 10px;">